James Collins (footballer, born 1983): Return to West Ham United

 On 1 August 2012, Collins signed for West Ham United for an undisclosed fee on a four-year contract.
 He was allocated the number 19 shirt, which he wore in his first spell with the club.
 On 18 August 2012, Collins started alongside Winston Reid in a 1–0 home win against his former club, Aston Villa on the opening day of the 2012–13 Premier League season.
 He was also awarded 'Man of the Match' for his performance on his second 'debut'.
-Collins first goals in his second spell with West Ham came on 5 January in an FA Cup 3rd round tie against Manchester United.
+Collins first goals in his second spell with West Ham came on 5 January in an FA Cup third round tie against Manchester United.
 The game finished 2–2 with Collins scoring two headed goals from crosses by Joe Cole.
 Collins signed a two-year extension to his contract on 24 December 2015, which could keep him at the club until 2018.
 On 15 August 2016, Collins scored West Ham's first Premier League goal of the season, in a 2–1 defeat against London rivals, Chelsea.

 Following the end of the 2017–18 season, it was announced that Collins' contract would not be renewed and that he would leave the club on 30 June.
-Collins posted an Instagram message in which he said he was "heartbroken" by the situation.
+Collins subsequently posted an Instagram message in which he said he was "heartbroken" by the situation.
+Collins' final appearance of his 214 games in all competitions for West Ham came in a 3–1 win against Everton on 13 May 2018, being handed the captain's armband by Mark Noble following his introduction as a late substitution.